watem-sedem/watem-sedem/docs/input.rst

 adjectant segments
 ******************

 The filename of the Table with adjectant  river segments.
-This table is only mandatory if the :ref:`Model Choice<choices>`:
+This table is only mandatory if the :ref:`Model Choice<choicespage>`:
 :ref:`River routing <riverrouting>` is set to 1.
 The table consists of two columns:
 'from' and 'to'.
 Every row indicates a connection between two segments: segment *from* flows into segment *to*.
 The values in the table represent the